Last month, I came across a hackneyed, but common critique that pertains to group pride. According to Will Menaker (a Left-leaning podcaster),

 Beyond the limitations inherent to a wholly individualist approach to pride, the endeavours of great leaders and individuals before us, were often undertaken for the wellbeing of future (often specifically defined) generations.
 Clearly, the past, present and future do not operate in distinct vaccums, and should not be treated as such.

 Consider some of our great forebears.
-The present was surely no irrelevancy; but Edmund Barton intended his White Australia last in perpetuity to benefit future Australians, whilst Thomas Eddison envisaged his work would benefit future generations when he invented the lightbulb.
+The present was surely no irrelevancy, but Edmund Barton intended his White Australia last in perpetuity to benefit future Australians; whilst Thomas Eddison envisaged his work would benefit future generations when he invented the lightbulb.

-Group pride should be fundamentally viewed as simple a matter as the phrase suggests: one has to establish whether a group exists, then whether they themselves fit within it, then whether that group has made a net positive or net negative contribution; in justifying any subsequent feelings of group pride.
-Clearly, genetic and cultural similarities make for a clear Anglo and broader white identity that exists; further, my ancestors were of European descent.
+Fundamentally, group pride should be viewed as simple a matter as the phrase suggests: one has to establish whether a group exists, then whether they as individuals fit within it, then whether that group has made a net positive or net negative contribution; in justifying any subsequent feelings of group pride.
+Clearly, genetic and cultural similarities make for a clear Anglo and broader white identity that exists; my ancestors were of European descent.
 Moreover, Western civilisation has made remarkable contributions towards modern technology, comforts, economic growth; and has devoted unparralled energy to conservationism, ending slavery and genocide.
 Western civilisation would overall appear to have made a net positive contribution; subsequently, I feel satisfaction and pleasure to be closely linked to such an eminent entity.
 Again, my group pride doesn’t reflect an ambition to abrogate personal endeavours; I simply feel pleasure at being intimately connected with such a prestigious civilisation, and satisfaction at what my group has cumulatively been able to do.